Cefalù and Surroundings

 The Mandralisca Museum houses the private collection of works of art and ancient coins belonging to Baron Enrico Pirajno di Mandralisca, including the famous Portrait of an Unknown Sailor by Antonello da Messina, whose enigmatic smile has been compared by many to Leonardo’s Mona Lisa.

 Cefalù has a splendid seafront promenade, running alongside around 2km of fine sandy beach.
 This alternates between free ’public’ beaches and several lidos, or private beach clubs.
 It is perfect for all ages and especially for families with children.
 Lovers of wild beaches can visit the nearby Kalura bays, ideal for diving enthusiasts, or the beaches in the Mazzaforno and Salinelle districts.

 A must-do experience is certainly a visit to the Rocca Nature Park.
 Backpacking and walking in comfortable shoes, you’ll enjoy breathtaking views of the city, visit the Temple of Diana (5th century B.C.) and climb to the top to discover the ruins of a medieval castle.

 Our Cultural Activities

-Every week we also organise walks in the historic market districts of nearby Palermo’s own Old Town, excursions to the most picturesque villages in the Madonie mountains, and trekking with expert guides.
+Every week we also organize walks in the historic market districts of nearby Palermo’s own Old Town, excursions to the most picturesque villages in the Madonie mountains, and trekking with expert guides.